 Customer Satisfaction Or Profits

 There are many costs that are included with tech support.
-Training personnel, hardware and software, office support and infrastructure costs such as lights, phone, and internet connections are just some of the expenses running a tech support department entails.
+Training personnel, hardware, and software, office support, and infrastructure costs such as lights, phones, and internet connections are just some of the expenses running a tech support department entails.
 One cost of doing business is handling customer service.
-Tech support agents sometimes have to offer free support options, upgrades or equipment in order to resolve the customer’s issues.
+Tech support agents sometimes have to offer free support options, upgrades, or equipment in order to resolve the customer’s issues.

-The last two years has seen a huge debate between giving front-line employees free reign when it comes to customer resolution and small businesses reducing expenses.
+The last two years have seen a huge debate between giving front-line employees free rein when it comes to customer resolution and small businesses reducing expenses.
 Some experts argue that if you keep customers happy no matter what sales will improve.
 Case studies seem to negate this argument.
-Customer satisfaction & decision making may improve a small amount but it does not offset the amount of money that companies lose in fees and materials.
+Customer satisfaction & decision-making may improve a small amount but it does not offset the amount of money that companies lose in fees and materials.

 So is there a better way to help tech support agents take the right decision & satisfy customer needs without businesses going broke?
 If you change the decision-making process and offer only some leverage to service agents you will be able to help customers while still making profits.

 The reason why offering employees the ability to “do whatever it takes” to satisfy the customer doesn’t work is because the employee doesn’t consider stakeholders in the process.
 This is a business failing because companies don’t always train employees to understand the entire strategy of the business and what the organization’s goals are.
 An employee may understand what he or she needs to do to perform their duties efficiently but no more than that.